Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Illinois offers several programs to help anyone who qualifies as a first-time homebuyer overcome the challenges of saving for a down payment and qualifying for a mortgage.

-• The IHDA Access Forgivable program offers qualifying buyers a 30-year, fixed-rate mortgage along with a forgivable second loan they can put toward their down payment, closing costs, or both.
+• The IHDA Access Forgivable program offers qualifying buyers a 30-year, fixed-rate mortgage along with a forgivable second loan for down payment and/or closing costs.

-• The IHDA Access Deferred offers a 30-year, fixed-rate mortgage, with a second interest-free loan that is referred for the life of the mortgage.
+• The IHDA Access Deferred offers a 30-year, fixed-rate mortgage, with a second interest-free loan that is deferred for the life of the mortgage.

-• The IHDA Access Repayable offers the same first mortgage with an interest-free second loan that can be used for a down payment and closing costs; the second loan is repaid in monthly installments over a 10-year period.
+• The IHDA Access Repayable offers the same first mortgage with an interest-free second loan repaid in monthly installments over 10 years.

 For these and other programs, check our our Illinois First-Time Homebuyer Guide.